Tambena Consulting

 • Customer churn increases due to poor experience

-• Developers spend more time firefighting than innovating
+• Developers spend more time battling fires than coming up with new ideas.

 Define: